Zero6992/chatGPT-discord-bot/README.md

 2. Navigate to the directory where you installed the ChatGPT Discord bot

-3. Run `python3 main.py` or `python main.py` to start the bot
+3. Run `python3 main.py` or `python main.py` to run the bot
 ---
-## Step 2: Run the bot with Docker (Currently Down)
+## Step 2: Run the bot with Docker

-1. Build the Docker image & Run the Docker container `docker compose up -d`
+1. Build the Docker image & run the Docker container with `docker compose up -d`

 2. Inspect whether the bot works well `docker logs -t chatgpt-discord-bot`